abhiTronix/deffcode/docs/recipes/basic/save-keyframe-image.md

 ## Extracting Key-frames as PNG image

-In this example we will seek to `00:00:01.45`_(or 1045msec)_ in time and decode one single frame in FFdecoder API, and thereby saving it as PNG image using few prominent Image processing python libraries by providing valid filename _(e.g. `foo_image.png`)_.
+In this example, we will utilize both Input and Output Seeking to seek to `00:00:01.45` _(or 1045 ms)_ and decode a single frame using the FFdecoder API.
+We will then save it as a PNG image using prominent image processing Python libraries, providing a valid filename _(e.g., `foo_image.png`)_.

 ??? tip "Time unit syntax in `-ss` FFmpeg parameter"